Blog Barista: Sam Nadarajan | February 12, 2020 | Developer Tools | Brew time: 9 min

 Note that hovering over the SLA will identify the criteria driving the calculation and the SLA will automatically be updated based on SLA criteria changes to the ticket.
 SLA’s are also configurable by Jira Administrators.

-Unique Jira Service Desk Functionality
+Unique Jira Service Management Functionality

 Create Linked Tickets